Native Americans in the Lower 48 States

 The best parts of the First Thanksgiving with the Indigenous Peoples can be preserved in our National Holiday, for children, but at some point, they need to know all the facts.
 Even then, they can celebrate, add their own traditions, and pass them on.
 For example, The Ohio State University holds an Alternative Thanksgiving dinner with authentic dishes from 1621 every year.

-Some US States have approved organizations to seek out the history of Indigenous Peoples in their states and the current status of their descendents.
+Some US States have approved organizations to seek out the history of indigenous peoples in their states and the current status of their descendants.
 For example, California is famously active in this work.
-New Mexico, Nevada and other Western and Southwestern States are prominent in this research, possibly because of the higher concentration of Indigenous populations in these staes when compared with the rest of the Lower 48 US.
+New Mexico, Nevada and other Western and Southwestern States are prominent in this research, possibly because of the higher concentration of Indigenous populations in these states when compared with the rest of the Lower 48.

-The National Geographic and Smithsonian Institution in partnership with IBM, along with their human migration work, are gathering stories and other data from Native Americans and other Indigenous Peoples around the world in an effort to eventually document every indigenous group that exists and perhaps some extinct tribes.
-That is the website to read often for updates and new stories, more so than any book written -- with each edition, new groups emerge and make that edition outdated.
+The National Geographic and Smithsonian Institution in partnership with IBM, along with their human migration work, are gathering stories and other data from Native Americans and other peoples around the world in an effort to eventually document every indigenous group that exists and perhaps some extinct tribes.

 The Western States include a wide diversity of Native Americans and Metis, from those of the Pacific Northwest to those of the southern pueblo communities.
 Washington, Oregon, California, Idaho, Nevada, and Utah comprise this block of states.
 The indigenous peoples of the northernmost states are most like the Canadian Frirst Nations across he border.